alozano-77/AWS-SAA-C02-Course/README.md

 Best practice is to create one OAI per CloudFront distribution to manage permissions.

+### Lambda@Edge
+- Permits to run lightweight Labda functions at Edge Locations -Adjust data between Viewer & Origin
+ - Only Node.JS and Python are supported
+ - Only AWS Public Space is supported ( NO VPC )
+ - No layers supported
+ - Different Limits vs Normal Lambda

 ### AWS Global Accelerator

 - Move the AWS network closer to customers.